SNIKRO/to-do-list/readme.md

 # To Do List
-The project will implement a to-do list.
+The project will implement an API for to-do list.
 ## The following functions are implemented in the project:
 - [ ] Adding a new task
 - [ ] Displaying a list of all tasks